 The website content (and, for the most part, its structure) will be unchanged and is indeed being expanded and improved.
 Search will be much more able to find the material you want in a site of almost 4,000 articles, and we will make other improvements such as content tagging.

-We hope the work will be complete by early November 2014.
+We hope the work will be complete by December 2014.